-11.PLANNING AND MANAGEMENT OF EQUIPMENTS AND CONSUMABLES:
+10.PLANNING AND MANAGEMENT OF EQUIPMENTS AND CONSUMABLES:

-Stock of all the equipment and consumables related with COVID treatment to be prepared by the identified team.
+Inventory of all the equipment and consumables related with COVID treatment is to be prepared by the COVID cell.
+A daily update of the inventory should be done.
+Utilization rates by various isolation wards / ICU should be assessed.